 - Click Close > Close > OK.

 - Start your Outlook and enter the credentials for the additional Mailbox.
-When Outlook starts you will see it under your fisrt profile.
+When Outlook starts you will see it under your first profile.